Alvin Salehi

 Alvin Salehi is an American tech entrepreneur, attorney and angel investor.
-He is the co-founder of Shef, Code.gov and a former White House technology advisor under President Obama.
+He is the co-founder of Shef, Code.gov and a 2x White House technology advisor under President Obama and President Trump.

 Early life and education

 Salehi was born and raised in Orange County, California.
 He graduated from the University of Southern California with a Juris Doctor degree, a master's degree in management, a bachelor's degree in political science, and a bachelor's degree in journalism.

 Career

 Shef

 In 2019, Salehi launched a venture aimed toward creating meaningful economic opportunities for immigrants and refugees by enabling them to cook and sell food from home.
 Since launch, Shef has served millions of meals across the United States and helped immigrants and refugees support their families by selling homemade food to their communities.
 Following COVID-19's impact on the restaurant industry, Shef expanded its mission to include feeding frontline healthcare workers and putting restaurant cooks back to work.
-As of March 2023, the company has raised more than $100 million in funding from influential investors including Andreessen Horowitz, Jeff Jordan, Padma Lakshmi, Tiffany Haddish, Katy Perry, Orlando Bloom, Tony Robbins, Andre Iguodala, Odell Beckham Jr., and Russell Westbrook.
+As of March 2023, the company has raised more than $100 million in funding from influential investors including Andreessen Horowitz, Y Combinator, Tony Robbins, Katy Perry, Orlando Bloom, Padma Lakshmi, Naval Ravikant, Andre Iguodala, Odell Beckham Jr., and Russell Westbrook.